WalletWasabi/WabiSabi/protocol.md

 #### `EncryptedUnsignedCoinJoin`

 When a participant registers an output, the coordinator gives an `UnsignedTransactionSecret` as response.
 With this, during the signing phase, the participant can decrypt the `EncryptedUnsignedCoinJoin` to sign it.
-This ensures only the participants of a round learn the CoinJoin before it is broadcasted.
+This ensures only the participants of a round learn the CoinJoin before it is broadcast.
 This feature is not strictly necessary.

 ### `PhaseStatus` in TransactionBroadcasting